philthompson10/pyqtdeploy/doc/sysroot.rst

 ================================

-:program:`pyqtdeploy-sysroot` is used to create a target-specific system root directory (*sysroot*) containing the target Python installation and any third-party components required by the application.
-Its use is optional but highly recommended.
+:program:`pyqtdeploy-sysroot` is used to create a target-specific system root directory (*sysroot*) containing any *components* required by the application.

 :program:`pyqtdeploy-sysroot` is actually a wrapper around a number of component plugins.
-A plugin, written in Python, is responsible for building and/or installing (in the sysroot) an individual component.
-It would often be a Python package or extension module but could just as easily be a supporting library.
+A plugin, written in Python, is responsible for installing the individual *parts* that make up a component.
+A part may be a Python package, an extension module or a supporting library.

-A sysroot is defined by a JSON specification file.
-This contains an object for each component to build and/or install.
-The attributes of an object determine how the component is configured.
-Component and attribute names may be scoped in the same way as :program:`qmake` variables so that components can be included and configured on a target by target basis.
+A sysroot is defined by a `TOML <https://github.com/toml-lang/toml>`__ specification file.
+This contains a section for each component to install.
+The key/value options of a section determine how the component is configured.
+Component sections may have target-specific sub-sections so that they can be configured on a target by target basis.

-The components are built and/or installed in the order in which their objects appear in the specification file.
+The components are installed in the correct order irrespective of where they appear in the specification file.

+A component will only be installed in a sysroot if it hasn't already been done.
+However if the installed version is different then all components will be re-installed.
+This is done because some components take a long time to install (building Qt from source being the obvious example) making it very inconvenient when debugging the installation of a later component.

 An API is provided to allow you to develop your own component plugins.
 If you develop a plugin for a commonly used component then please consider